EENI Global Business School

 1. To analyze the Zambian Economy and Global Trade

-2. To know the trade opportunities in Zambia
+2. To identify business opportunities in Zambia

 4. To know the Zambian Trade Agreements